wagertg/edu-dashboard/README.md

 * Dynamic Data Management: Provides the ability to create, edit, and delete campus and student profiles, giving administrators full control over data.
 * Custom Campus Affiliations: An administrative feature that allows for the assignment and modification of custom campus affiliations, enhancing data accuracy and flexibility.
 * Intuitive User Interface: Designed with usability in mind, the dashboard makes navigation and data manipulation easy and efficient.
-* Comprehensive Reporting: Integrated reporting tools allow administrators to quickly access, analyze, and export data for further examination or sharing.
+* Comprehensive Reporting: Integrated reporting tools allow administrators to quickly access, analyze, and export data.

 ## 📸 Snapshots